 NREL's Energy Storage Project is leading the charge on battery thermal management, modeling, and systems solutions to enhance the performance of fuel cell, hybrid electric, and electric vehicles (FCVs, HEVs, and EVs) for a cleaner, more secure transportation future.

 NREL's experts work closely with the U.S. Department of Energy (DOE), industry, and automotive manufacturers to improve energy storage devices, such as battery modules and ultracapacitors, by enhancing their thermal performance and life-cycle cost.
 Activities also involve modeling and simulation to evaluate technical targets and energy storage parameters, and investigating combinations of energy storage systems to increase vehicle efficiency.

 NREL's energy storage research is funded by the DOE Office of Energy Efficiency and Renewable Energy.
-This project supports many NREL programs and is led by the Center for Transportation Technologies and Systems.
+This project supports many NREL programs.

 NREL works with a number of industry/government Energy Storage Programs that guide energy storage research and development.
 Some of these Programs create test manuals that establish standard test procedures for the energy storage industry.